Fair task allocation in transportation: Computational results

-In the homogeneous cost cases (low/hom, high/hom and mix/hom) of the $10\%$ capacity case, we can see that in the minimum-cost solution there are a few companies that do not get assigned any jobs or are assigned only a few jobs.
+In the homogeneous cost scenarios (low/hom, high/hom and mix/hom) of the $10\%$ capacity case, we can see that in the minimum-cost solution there are a few companies that do not get assigned any jobs or are assigned only a few jobs.
 This is primarily due to their higher individual costs compared to other companies.
-However, in the fair solution, all companies are allocated roughly the same number of jobs.
-A few companies will receive lesser jobs than others, but this is due to capacity restrictions, as explained above.
+However, in the fair solution all companies are allocated roughly the same number of jobs.
+A few companies will receive fewer jobs than others, but this is due to capacity restrictions as explained above.
 Given that there are no or just minimal differences between the costs of the minimum-cost and the fair solutions in the homogeneous cost scenarios, the price of fairness when costs are homogeneous is minimal.
 This is as expected.
 Reallocating jobs does not come at a significant price because the cost for a job is similar among all companies.
 A similar effect can be seen in the homogeneous cost cases in the $5\%$ capacity case.
-However, not all companies get the same number of jobs due to capacity restrictions.
+However, not all companies get the same number of jobs due to capacity restrictions being more prominent.

-With heterogeneous costs, the first 25 companies in the minimum-cost solution have been allocated fewer jobs or even none at all because of the higher costs these companies have (except for the $5\%$ capacity low/het scenario, which was due to capacity restrictions).
-However, in the fair solution, these companies do get a significant number of jobs, although this comes with a hefty POF, which can get up to roughly $16\%-17\%$.
+With heterogeneous costs, the first 25 companies in the minimum-cost solution have been allocated only a few jobs or even none at all because of the higher costs these companies have (except for the $5\%$ capacity low/het scenario, which is due to capacity restrictions).
+However, in the fair solution, these companies do get a significant number of jobs, although this comes with a hefty POF, which can get up to as much as $17.27$.